tdsmale/tdsmale.github.io/Jungian.md

 ##### Parental
 - Constructive: Affirmation.
 Finds it constructive to observe inherent quality.
-- Repressed: Defence.
+- Repressed: Division.
 Represses the emphasis of defensive structural rationales.

 ##### Childish
 - Indulgant: Experimentation.
 Can over-indulge the adoption of seemingly useless things.